 Take a generous sample of the mix (two quarts or more) and place in a sealable one-gallon plastic heavy-duty storage bag.
 Label with your name, sample location, and date.
 Take the sample to your local county extension office, or state university for a thorough soil mineral, nutrient, and pH analysis.

-If you decide to do the testing yourself, the most accurate method is to determine soil pH with a pH meter.
+If you decide to take on the soil tests yourself, the most accurate method is to determine soil pH with a pH meter.
 Relatively inexpensive, reliable, and reusable, a pH meter is the best DIY choice.
 It has been my experience that the test kits available at most nurseries and garden shops, which use a testing solution and a color chart, are the least reliable.

 Dolomite, a naturally occurring rock, is an excellent additive for soil where magnesium and calcium are low.
 However, it should be used in moderation as constant applications may result in a nutrient imbalance.
 Dolomite is a blend of one-part magnesium and two-parts calcium or a 2:1 ratio.
 The ideal soil ratio of calcium and magnesium should be around 5:1.